Healthy Homes Assessment Haumoana

 Haumoana Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Haumoana and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is mandatory throughout Haumoana and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records to demonstrate compliance with each Healthy Homes Standard that apply or will apply during the tenure of an apartment rental.
+• Landlords and property managers must keep records of their the conformance to each Healthy Homes Standards that apply or will be applicable during the tenure of their rental properties.

-• Private landlords and property managers should make sure their rental properties comply to the Healthy Homes Standards within 90 days of a newly renewed, extended or changed Tenancy.
+• Property managers and private landlords are required to make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a newly renewed, extended or changed lease.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

-• All houses let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 From July 1st 2024